 Bickley Reservoir Trail

-Directions - Hardinge Park is located at the base of the Perth Hills.
-From Tonkin Highway, take the Kelvin Rd exit heading east and follow this to White Rd.
-Turn right here and go down to Hardinge Rd where you turn left.
+Directions - The Bickley Reservoir Trail starts at Hardinge Park, located at the base of the Perth Hills.
+From Tonkin Highway, take the Kelvin Road exit heading east and follow this to White Road.
+Turn right here and go down to Hardinge Road where you turn left.
 The trail head is at the playground in front of the car park.

 The Hike - After a very enjoyable hike at Victoria Reservoir earlier in the afternoon, I had pencilled in a visit to Bickley Reservoir afterwards but having to double back and retrieve a headphone I left below Victoria Dam put this at risk.
 With only a short drive to the start of this trail, I decided that I probably wouldn't be back here for a while and so here we are.
 Between finishing the Victoria Reservoir Trail and starting this one, the clouds had well and truly rolled over.
 While a bit of cloud cover is always appreciated on forest dominated hikes to improve the lighting for photography, I was aware that this one was mostly on open 4x4 track and would be looking a little gloomy.